pipogood/FRA_503-IOT-Project/README.md

 # Teleoperation of Portrait Drawing with Robot Arm

 This project is a part of the undergraduate course FRA503-IOT with concept command robot drawings from everywhere.
+More detail https://suparach3.wordpress.com/blog-3/

 ![Project Screenshot](Nodejs/Processed_image/guildline8.png)